six pluses

 Our AP Statistics curriculum provides everything you need to guide students through the major concepts of the subject and covers everything in the College Board Course and Exam Description (CED).
 Each lesson is built using the Experience First, Formalize Later (EFFL) format, which helps students develop statistical reasoning through hands-on exploration before solidifying their understanding with formal instruction.

-This curriculum covers data analysis, probability, sampling distributions, and statistical inference.
+This curriculum covers the four statistical practices of formulating questions, collecting data, analyzing data, and interpreting results.
 Every unit includes structured lesson plans, practice problems, quizzes, and assessments to prepare students for the AP exam.

 Unit 1: Analyzing Data